The Dos and Don’ts of Clearing a Clogged Sink

 Should moderate plumbing fail to remove your sink’s clog, don’t force the matter.
 And in that same vein, refrain from using a drain bladder; also known as a blow bag, this garden hose attachment inserts directly into the drain and uses water pressure to clear it.
 Unlike bathtub and shower drain traps, which are permanently connected, sink drain traps connect with twist-off couplings.
 Excessive pressure can damage the drain line connection, resulting in leaks or a ruined trap.

 A plumber’s drain snake, or auger, features a long coiled cable with a hook or sharp cutter on the end.
 You can purchase a manual auger at your local hardware store for about $30.
-To use one, remove the sink strainer and insert the tip of the augur down the pipe and twist the hand crank, which releases the wire cable.
+(See our list of the best drain snakes here.)
+To use a drain snake, remove the sink strainer and insert the tip of the augur down the pipe and twist the hand crank, which releases the wire cable.
 Keep feeding more of the snake into the drain until you feel resistance—this signals that you have reached the clog.
 Rotate the auger to break up the blockage.

 If your auger hits a blockage, don’t forcefully pound at the clog.
 This motion can damage your trap connectors or pipes.
 Obstructions that can’t be cleared with an auger should be handled using a different method.